victorjonsson/PHP-Rocker/README.md

 #### Features

 - User management
-- CRUD operations (use the base classes in Rocker framework to extend the API with your own objects)
+- CRUD operations (use the base classes in PHP-Rocker to extend the API with your own objects and operations)
 - EAV data model
 - Static file storage (with support for image manipulation and storage on Amazon S3)
 - Built in object cache (supporting APC and file based caching)